Explore the history of London’s most terrible decade through the eyes of a doctor!

 Venturing into an area that was then outside the city proper we unearth how the civil war weakened London, leaving it susceptible to disease and fiery destruction.
 We visit the location of the ‘human shield’ that Cromwell threw around the capital to prevent invasion by Royalist forces and learn how it became a temporary home for those seeking shelter from first the curse of contagion and then the annihilation of flames.

 Finally we uncover the untold story of how these refugees from fire, plague and revolution made a new city in the West End.
 An Enlightenment phoenix rising from the ashes.

 This tour reveals London as a ‘capital of calamities’ born of the scourges and disasters of the 17th century to golden age in the glittering, but brutal, 18th century and how catastrophe continues to shape the city right up to the present day.

 “Fire!
 Plague!
-Revolution!” is also available as a private tour at any time by prior arrangement, subject to a minimum charge.
+Revolution!” is available as a private tour at any time by prior arrangement.

 For further details or to make a group booking for a private tour please contact us at email@example.com